ericoporto/ags-manual-wiki/Character.md

 Note that for compatibility reasons if direction is eBackwards the animation actually begins with the *previous frame*.
 If you pass frame 0 (the default) then it will begin with the last frame in the loop.

 *Volume* lets you specify the *relative* volume in percents (0-100) of the frame-linked sounds for the duration of this animation.
 It's 100 by default (which means - unchanged).
-**NOTE:** the *volume* parameter from `Character.Animate` does not replace `Character.AnimationVolume` property, but acts as a relative factor to it.
-In other words the final frame sound's volume will be equal to `sound volume * AnimationVolume % * volume param %`.
+**NOTE:** the *volume* parameter from `Character.Animate` does not replace `Character.AnimationVolume` property, but acts as a relative factor to it and character's scale if [`ScaleVolume`](Character#characterscalevolume) is also set.
+In other words the final frame sound's volume will be equal to `sound volume * AnimationVolume % * scaled volume % * volume param %`.

 Example: